LeonardosGitHub/agility18_iControl_LX_Lab/docs/_build/html/_sources/class1/module4/module4.rst.txt

 ..
 NOTE::

   In this lab, we will make you do edits on the platform itself.
-  You'll connect on iWorkflow and do everything on it.
+  You'll connect on BIG-IP and do everything on it.
 It's not necessarily a best practice.
 You could also have a local version on your JumpHost and use ``Notepad++`` (already installed on your JumpHost, feel free to install something else) to do the work.
 Once your file is updated accordingly,